gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 As if it had heard her thoughts, the tree took a long stride toward them.
-A blinding-bright searchlight picked them out of the darkness, and a familiar harsh mechanical horn blased.
+A blinding-bright searchlight picked them out of the darkness, and a familiar harsh mechanical horn blared.
 It was the long-legged bot from the raid on Rusty Bridge, and it had spotted them!